-Having radiotherapy to the oesophageal area may make your throat feel sore and tender and affect your energy levels.
-It may also make swallowing more difficult in the short term so you may need to opt for soft foods and high calorie liquids through your treatment.
-You may also find reflux worsens and you may feel nauseous.
+Having radiotherapy to the oesophageal area may make your throat feel sore and tender and affect your energy levels too.
+It may also make swallowing more difficult in the short term, so you may need to opt for soft foods and high calorie liquids through your treatment.
+You may also experience nausea and also your reflux may worsen.
 These symptoms should improve when your treatment stops but trying to take the best nourishment you can through your treatment will help your recovery.
 Use the suggestions in this booklet and ask the hospital dietitian for help if needed.
-Medicine can be given to reduce nausea and help control reflux.
+Medicine can be taken to reduce nausea and help control reflux.

-Generally hot, spicy foods should be avoided and ask about alcohol if you normally enjoy a drink.
-Fizzy drinks, fruit juice and alcohol may sting.
-Opt for less acidic fluids such as fruit tea, blackcurrant squash or milky drinks and make sure you drink plenty of fluid through your treatment.
+Generally, hot, spicy foods should be avoided and ask your physician about your alcohol intake, if you normally enjoy a drink if you normally enjoy a drink.
+Fizzy drinks, fruit juices and alcohol may sting.
+Opt for less acidic fluids such as fruit tea, blackcurrant squash or milky drinks, and make sure you drink plenty of fluid through your treatment.